SandyRodger/LS170-171/L1_the_internet.md

 ### IPv6

-- The structure of IPv4 address means there is a limit to how many variatinos can occur. (about 4.3 billion).
+- The structure of IPv4 address means there is a limit to how many variations can occur. (about 4.3 billion).
 IPv6 is designed to allow for 340 undecillion addressed.
 The Internet Engineering Task Force (IETF) are creating it.
 IPv6 uses 128 bit addresses.
 There are other differences.

 ### Networked Applications